 At one time the western boundary of the Ammonites ran all the way to the Jordan River and Dead Sea.
 By the time of Joshua, however, they had lost a substantial part of their land to the Ammorites (Numbers 21:21 - 25).
 God commanded the children of Israel, as they traveled toward their inheritance in Canaan, to avoid any conflict with the Ammonites as they passed near their land (Deuteronomy 2:19).

+The chief god of the Ammonites was the pagan deity Molech, the worship of which required human sacrifices.
 Toward the end of King Jehoiakim's rule over Judah (598 B.C.)
-God sent a confederation made up of Ammonites, Moabites and others to punish the Jews for their sins (2Kings 24:1-4).
+God sent a confederation made up of Ammonites, Moabites and others to punish the Jews for their sins.

-The Edomites were the descendents of Esau, who was called Edom (which means 'red) due to being born with red hair (Genesis 25:21 - 25).
-He was the son of the patriarch Issac and twin brother to Jacob (who God renamed Israel).
+The Edomites, located to the south of Canaan, were the descendents of Esau, who was called Edom (which means 'red') due to being born with red hair (Genesis 25:21 - 25).
+He was the son of the patriarch Isaac and twin brother to Jacob (who God renamed Israel).

 Esau, sometime after Jacob cheated him out of his birthright blessing (Genesis 27), migrated to the area outside of Canaan around Mt.
 Seir (Genesis 36:6 - 8).
 God gave this area to Esau to live in (Deuteronomy 2:5).

 God commanded the Israelites, as they were approaching the borders of Edom on their way to Canaan, to not cause any trouble to their distant brother (Deuteronomy 2:1 - 8).
 The land of Edom was not to be part of Israel's inheritance from God.